Matrix Bootstrap Approximation without Positivity Constraint: Numerical Results

-With these considerations in mind, Figure~\ref{fig:M_dist for g=-1} presents a comparison between $\rho_M^{(P)}(z)$ obtained from the bootstrap approximation and the formal solution $\rho_M(z)$ with $g=-1$.
+With these considerations in mind, Figure~\ref{fig:M_dist for g=-1} presents comparisons between $\rho_M^{(P)}(z)$ obtained from the bootstrap approximation and the formal solution $\rho_M(z)$ with $g=-1$ (top panel) and $g=-0.3$ (bottom panel).
 Both distributions are defined on line segments in the complex plane connecting $\pm e^{i\theta} a$.
 Here it should be emphasized that the parameters $\theta$ and $a$ are in general different for $\rho_M(z)$ and $\rho_M^{(P)}(z)$.
 To avoid confusion, we denote by $\theta$ and $a$ the parameters associated with $\rho_M(z)$, whose values are determined by~\eqref{eq:formal solution of alpha}, while $\theta^{(P)}$ and $a^{(P)}$ are those determined by the bootstrap approximation.
 With this notation, the supports can be written explicitly as